- The first things a healthy foal should do are stand and nurse.

 Your mare has just foaled the most adorable dark bay colt.
 Minutes old, he’s already trying to get those spindly legs to support his slick, trembling body.
 Mom laps at his coat and nickers to him encouragingly.

 These are all good signs – your newborn is alert, bonding with his dam, and trying to stand.
 A litany of problems, however, can happen with mare and foal in the hours and days after birth.
 Some signs of trouble, like an inability to nurse, are obvious, while others are far more subtle.
 How do you know when to have your vet investigate a possible problem?

-Within three hours after foaling, three signs can indicate a healthy start: a foal standing and nursing and a completely cleared placenta.
+Within three hours after foaling, three signs can indicate a healthy start: a foal standing, nursing and a completely cleared placenta.

-“If the foal is not standing in an hour, you need to call your veterinarian,” says Dr. Rob Franklin, an equine internal medicine specialist and co-founder of FullBucket, a veterinary-strength supplement business based in Weatherford, Texas.
+“If the foal is not standing in an hour, you need to call your veterinarian,” says Dr. Rob Franklin, FullBucket co-founder and equine internal medicine specialist.

 The reasons a foal might struggle to stand are many.
 Because time is of the essence, however, get your vet involved rather than trying to pinpoint the problem yourself.

 A newborn foal not nursing is another red flag, says Franklin, be it of his own accord or because the mare is not producing milk.
 Foals acquire the necessary antibodies that help prime their naive immune systems from the dam’s first milk, or colostrum.
 She produces only a limited amount of colostrum in the first 24 hours after birth.

 “The foal needs to consume at least a pint of it,” says Franklin.
 And how soon does a foal need colostrum?
 “Well, the gut is only open for 12 to 24 hours after birth to absorb those antibodies.”